Karen Holbrook: President of Ohio State

 From 2002 to 2007, she was the 13th presiding president of Ohio State University.
-During Holbrook's tenure, she worked with Columbus Mayor Michael B. Coleman on campus and off-campus safety.
+During Holbrook's tenure, she worked with Columbus Mayor Michael B. Coleman to improve safety both on- and off-campus.
 This was in reaction to riots following a Michigan–Ohio State football game in 2002.
 Holbrook announced in June 2006 that she would depart Ohio State when her five-year contract was up in 2007 to spend more time with her husband, Jim.
 Joseph A. Alutto, dean of the Max M. Fisher College of Business at Ohio State, replaced Holbrook as an interim president until Gordon Gee took his place as the new president.

 While applying for a position of President at Florida Gulf Coast University in 2007, Holbrook lamented on the student culture at Ohio State.
 She remarked in a job interview that, "They think it's fun to flip cars, to really have absolute drunken orgies. ...
 I don't want to be at a place that has this kind of culture as a norm."
 Holbrook later acknowledged that she might have exaggerated her comments.